← Back to Homepage

 HaltState provides real-time policy enforcement that evaluates every AI action in under 50 milliseconds.
 When an agent attempts something that violates policy - whether it's a payment exceeding a threshold, accessing restricted data, or exhibiting anomalous behavior - HaltState can block the action, require human approval, or trigger an instant kill switch.

-Built by engineers who experienced an AI going rogue firsthand, HaltState generates cryptographically verifiable audit trails that satisfy emerging compliance requirements like California's SB-53 (AI Safety Act) and the Federal TFAIA (Transparency and Fairness in AI Act).
+Built by engineers who experienced an AI going rogue firsthand, HaltState generates cryptographically verifiable audit trails that satisfy emerging compliance requirements like California's SB-53/TFAIA, the EU AI Act, New York RAISE, and Colorado AI Act frameworks.
 The platform includes an AI-powered Concierge assistant that helps operators manage policies, check agent status, and troubleshoot issues through natural conversation.

 Key Features